A Faster Way to Share and Document Construction Site Photos

 standard JPEGs

-Basically, if your device outputs an image, SeekBeak can handle it.
-This keeps your workflow flexible and affordable, especially for fast-moving field teams.
+If your device outputs an image, SeekBeak can handle it.
+That keeps your workflow flexible and affordable, especially for fast-moving field teams.

-One of the biggest challenges in construction is ensuring that information is accessible to everyone who needs it - from stakeholders to subcontractors to managing teams.
+One of the biggest challenges in construction is getting information to everyone who needs it, from stakeholders to subcontractors to the managing team.

-SeekBeak is intentionally built for universal usability.
-You don’t need an account to view, you don’t need to download anything, and it works on all devices.
+SeekBeak is built for universal usability.
+You don’t need an account to view, there’s nothing to download, and it works on all devices.

 If someone can click a link, they can navigate a project.
-That makes it far easier to keep communication clear and consistent.
+That keeps communication clear and consistent.

-If your team is looking for a faster, clearer, and more modern way to share construction survey images and field documentation, SeekBeak is a practical step in the right direction.
+If your team wants a faster, clearer way to share construction survey images and field documentation, SeekBeak is worth a look.

-You can build your first interactive scene in minutes… no training required… however if you do need training, we have some incredible tutorials on our YouTube channel to help you get the most out of the tool.
+You can build your first interactive scene in minutes, no training required.
+And if you do want a walkthrough, our YouTube channel has tutorials to help you get more out of the tool.